maya-tsedeke/Network-selection/README.md

  2. **calculate_speed.js:**

- Speed calculation formula already defined in the problems: What is the speed of network From Current device location to pointed station location?
+The formula for speed calculation is previously defined in the assignment problems:
+What is the network speed from the current device location to the location of the indicated station?
-            Defined formula is
+The formula is defined as follows.

             speed = (reach - device's distance from network station)^2

-            in this file I wrot the code to calculate the speed of the connection from network station to the node or devices.
-To calculate this I used builtin math library which is called math.pow() function
+This file contains the code for calculating the speed of a network connection between a network station and a node or devices.
-            Also we can use without builtin function like below
+To do so, I utilized the math.pow() function from the built-in math library.

+We can also utilize it without the built-in function, as seen below.

             var result = (reach-distance)*(reach-distance);
             return res;

- 3. **define_device_loc.js:**
+ 1. **define_device_loc.js:**

-             In this file I defined and initialized the value of xy points for device current location
+I defined and initialized the value of xy points for the device's current location in this file.

- 4. **define_station.js:**
+ 2. **define_station.js:**

-              In this file I Defined and initialized the value of current point of the station location
+I defined and initialized the value of the current point of the station position in this file.
- 5. **main.js:**
+ 3. **main.js:**

- Any programmer can easily modify in main.js programm because all code segmments are written supparatly The output generated in this js file.
+Because all code segments are written separately, any programmer can easily edit the main.js program.
+In this js file, the output is generated.

- This can be easily maintain and modified by any programmers.
+Any coders may easily maintain and modify this.

  **INSTRUCTION**

 If you want to test  a piece of code worked or not, you can use VSCode to run JavaScript.

-This article explains how to run JavaScript problem solution in VSCode.
+This instruction explains how to run JavaScript problem solution in VSCode.
 To run this JavaScript code in Visual Studio, follow these steps:

 1. The first step is to install Node.js on your MacBook/Windows/Ubuntu computer so that you may use it to call scripts.